Skip to content

 Transforming data from other sources

-If your data comes from a source other than DHIS2, you need to make sure it matches the CHAP format.
+If your data comes from a source other than DHIS2, you need to make sure it matches the Chap format.

 Column names